JABBAREN

 A plateau some thirty kilometers south of Sefar where you can discover wadis alive with plants and animals.

 The Jabbaren plateau lies some 30 km south of Sefar and 20 km from Djanet.
-A car usually drops us off at the foot of the plateau, and the rest - and this is no mean feat - is done by leg (15 km).
+A car usually drops us off at the foot of the plateau, and the rest - and this is no mean feat - is done with our legs (15 km).
 Jabbaren means "giant", and the climb to the top of the plateau convinces.
 From Sefar, the route, though longer, is easier, through a reg and along a few wadis alive with plants and animals.

 The most remarkable of these is traced on the inside of a rocky aplomb.
 It features a 6 x 3 m figure from the period of the round-headed men, named the "great god of the Martians" by Daniken, the explorer convinced of the presence of extraterrestrials.
 Other frescoes date from the Bovidian period, including a remarkable archer.